Trakzi

 • easy to access without tax or trading consequences

 Do not invest your emergency fund in assets that can drop right when you need the cash.
-That defeats the point.
+That defeats the point, and it is the single biggest reason readers come back searching "help me budget" for round two.

 Step 4: Decide How to Balance Debt Payoff and Investing